 Cognitive Aspects of Behavior: 1 CU of proseminars in the department's "Mind" sector.
 Examples include Language, Human Memory, and Judgment and Decision Making.

-Developmental Aspects of Behavior: 1 CU of proseminars covering both social/emotional and cognitive development.
+Developmental Aspects of Behavior: 1 CU of proseminars covering both Social/Emotional Development and Cognitive Development.

 Advanced Integrative Knowledge: At least one course integrating two or more major domains of knowledge.
 Examples include Affective Neuroscience, Cognitive Neuroscience, and Social Behavior and Biology.